Sinking of ships of the Black Sea Fleet in Tsemes Bay

 The battleship Volya leaves Novorossiysk on 17 June 1918.
 In the foreground is the destroyer Kerch, which was left to be sunk.

-The Sinking of the Ships of the Black Sea Fleet in Tsemes Bay occurred on 18 June 1918 near Novorossiysk.
-According to the Treaty of Brest-Litovsk, the Soviet Government was supposed to transfer its Black Sea Fleet to Germany, but did not want to do this.
+The Sinking of the Ships of the Black Sea Fleet in Tsemes Bay occurred on 18 June 1918 in Tsemes Bay, off the coast of the Black Sea near Novorossiysk.
+According to the Treaty of Brest-Litovsk, the Soviet Government was supposed to transfer its Black Sea Fleet to Germany, but it did not want to do this.
 Acting commander of the Black Sea Fleet, Captain 1st Rank Alexander Tikhmenev received an official order to bring the ships of the fleet from Novorossiysk to Sevastopol, where they would be handed over to German troops.
 He also received a secret order to scuttle them in Novorossiysk bay.
 Tikhmenev, after long deliberation and discussion with the naval committees, ordered all ships to go to Sevastopol.
 The crews of many ships refused to do this and scuttled them.

 Background

 The Black Sea Fleet is not mentioned in the articles of the Treaty of Brest-Litovsk.
 However, in April 1918, after the coup and liquidation of the Central Rada of the Ukrainian People's Republic, the Germans invaded Crimea together with the troops of Hetman Pavlo Skoropadskyi, who proclaimed the "Ukrainian State", and himself – "Hetman of all Ukraine".
 This posed a clear threat to the fleet in Sevastopol.
 Vice-Admiral Mikhail Sablin was removed from command of the fleet, but when the Germans appeared near the city and the panic began, the crew committees of the battleships Volya and Svobodnaya Rossiya asked him to resume command.
 On 29 April, Sablin, who demanded expanded powers for himself, ordered the flags of the "Ukrainian State" to be raised on the ships, to prevent them being captured by the Germans.
 The crews of many destroyers refused to do this, and Sablin ordered them to leave the bay before the end of the day.
 Most of the destroyers left for Novorossiysk.
 Since the delegation on behalf of the "Ukrainian Fleet" was received by the Germans very coldly, and their troops appeared on the northern coast of the bay, on the evening of 30 April, Sablin ordered all the ships that remained underway, led by the battleships, to leave Sevastopol.
 While setting off, the destroyer Gnevny ran aground due to an error in the engine room and was unable to leave.
 During the exit from the bay Svobodnaya Rossiya was fired upon by the Germans from the guns installed on the shore and received minor damage.
 Rear Admiral Mikhail Ostrogradsky was instructed to prepare for the destruction of ships unable to make the voyage.
 Because of the panic in the port, only the destroyer Zavetny was destroyed.